Gilbert Chu

 Gilbert Chu (朱築文 (Zhū Zhùwén)) is an American biochemist.
-He is a professor of medicine (oncology) and biochemistry at the Stanford Medical School.
+He is a professor of medicine (oncology) and biochemistry at the Stanford University School of Medicine.

 Biography

 Chu graduated from Garden City High School in New York in 1963.
 He received a B.A. in physics from Princeton University in 1967, a Ph.D. in physics from M.I.T. in 1973, and an M.D. from Harvard Medical School in 1980.

 Chu joined the Stanford faculty in 1987.
 His research has investigated how cells react to DNA damage from radiation.
 He has also developed electroporation techniques, a method for pulsed-field gel electrophoresis, and methods for analyzing microarray data.

 Awards

 Chu received the Clinical Scientist Award for Translational Research from Burroughs-Wellcome Fund (Wellcome Trust), and the Rita Allen Award from the Rita Allen Foundation.
 Chu was also elected as a Fellow of the American Physical Society for contributions at the intersection of physics and life sciences, including PET, electrophoresis, and statistical methods for microarrays.
 His other notable contributions include discovering and characterizing proteins involved in DNA repair and developing instrumentation for assessing toxicity associated with cancer chemotherapy.